Dynamically Modelling Heterogeneous Higher-Order Interactions for Malicious Behavior Detection in Event Logs: Experiments

 \subsection{Experimental Results}

-We now present our experimental study of \textsc{Decades}, addressing two main questions: first, what does the model actually learn about the dataset?
+We now present our experimental study of \textsc{Decades}, addressing three main questions: first, what does the model actually learn about the dataset?
 Secondly, does \textsc{Decades} perform well at detecting malicious behavior?
+Finally, to what extent do hyperparameters affect detection performance?

-As for the first question, figure~\ref{fig:weights} displays the weights $w^e_{ij}$ obtained after training.
+As for the first question, Figure~\ref{fig:weights} displays the weights $w^e_{ij}$ obtained after training.
 One rather unexpected outcome is that the destination of a remote authentication is mostly predicted through its type, while little importance is given to the user and source.
-A possible explanation is that the authentication type is correlated with the functional role of the destination host: for instance, most servers should be authenticated to using Kerberos, but some of them might only support NTLM.
+One possible explanation is that the authentication type is correlated with the functional role of the destination host: for instance, most servers should be authenticated to using Kerberos, but some of them might only support NTLM.
 Similarly, remote desktop sessions might be primarily used by help desk employees to connect to malfunctioning workstations, while servers might be administered using different tools.